-- PwC global technical training courses, where our people attend technical programmes, such as the Advisory University, International Corporate Tax planning, International Tax Structures - local PwC business skills training courses in all areas of the PwC Professional and including Relationships, Coaching, Leading and Inspiring teams - local PwC technical training courses, in areas such as Assurance methodology, IFRS updates, Quality and Risk Management - local training seminars organised by other bodies in Cyprus, such as The Institute of Certified Public Accountant of Cyprus (ICPAC) and The Cyprus Employers and Industrialists Federation (OEB).
+- PwC global technical training courses, where our people attend technical programmes, such as sessions under Advisory University, International Corporate Tax planning, International Tax Structures - local PwC business skills training courses in all areas of the PwC Professional and including Relationships, Coaching, Leading and Inspiring teams, Negotiations - local PwC technical training courses, in areas such as Assurance methodology, IFRS updates, Quality and Risk Management - local training seminars organised by other bodies in Cyprus, such as The Institute of Certified Public Accountant of Cyprus (ICPAC) and The Cyprus Employers and Industrialists Federation (OEB).

 More specifically, within Assurance the mandatory technical curriculum comprises foundation and update training.
-Foundation programmes build auditors' technical capabilities.
+Foundation programmes build auditors' technical capabilities over a period of four years running in parallel with their qualification training.
 Annual update training addresses new external requirements, internal policy or methodology changes and the remediation of observations raised through internal quality reviews and external inspections.
 In all of the above programmes we have adopted a blended learning approach, which includes virtual training and e-learns.